 Sales and reporting

-Selling to an underage person, making a sale outside of operating hours, exceeding the daily individual sales limit, and failing to report inventory and sales are all compliance violations.
+Selling to an underage person, making a sale outside of operating hours, exceeding the daily individual sales limit, and failing to report inventory and sales are all serious cannabis compliance violations.
 That’s why it’s important to have a sophisticated point-of-sale software system that can help keep your business compliant by:

 - Verifying and validating customer identification to avoid illegal sales.